thanasisn/SDR_enhancement_LAP/Article_B11/Article_remote.md

 Main factors responsible for the attenuation of the broadband downward solar radiation under cloud free atmospheres are aerosols and water vapor.
-At Thessaloniki, such measurements are available since 2003 from a Cimel sun photometer which is part of the Aerosol Robotic Network (AERONET) (Giles et al. 2019; Buis et al. 1998).
+At Thessaloniki, such measurements are available since 2003 from a Cimel sun photometer, which is part of the Aerosol Robotic Network (AERONET) (Giles et al. 2019; Buis et al. 1998).
 From the observations in the period 2003 -- 2023 we calculated the monthly climatological means and standard deviation ($\sigma$) for the aerosol optical depth